makwana-harsh/IncomeGuard/README.md

 # About Parametric Triggers
 In Phase 2, we transitioned from rule-based triggers to an AI-driven trigger mechanism using the same trained Random Forest model.

   # Previous Approach (Phase 1)
   - Fixed thresholds such as:
     - Rainfall > 80mm → payout
     - High temperature > 45 degree cel → payout
   This approach lacked flexibility and could not accurately capture real-world disruption patterns.

   # Updated Approach (Phase 2)
   We now use a machine learning-based trigger system:
   1. The system fetches real-time weather data for the worker’s location.
   2. Data is filtered specifically for the worker’s active working hours.
   3. Relevant features are extracted, such as:
      - Rainfall during working hours
      - Max rain intensity
      - High rain + flood
      - Extreme heat hours
      - Extreme cold hours
   4. The processed data is fed into the trained Random Forest model.

   # Decision Logic
   - The model predicts a risk probability of income disruption.
   - If : Risk Probability ≥ 0.85 (85%)
         → Claim is automatically triggered
         → Payout is processed
   - Otherwise:
         → No payout is initiated

   # Key Advantages
   - Eliminates rigid thresholds and edge-case errors
   - Captures combined effects (e.g., heavy rain + flood hours+ High speed wind)
   - Personalized decision-making based on worker’s location and timing
   - More robust against manipulation and false claims

   # Automatic Payout
   - System uses actual observed data instead of forecast because claiming process is done after finishing the woking hours of worker
   - Ensures payouts are based on real disruptions experienced, not predictions
   - if predicted risk from the model is above or equal 85% then payout is processed.

   # Reason behind the usage of the same model
   - Random forest can not find the difference between 7 days data and 1 day data
   - So we extract the same features for that 1 day data and provide to the model
   - Model is trained on 7500+ data samples that include lots of different weather conditions so it is highly reliable and accurate
   - It predicts correct result of 7 days data and 1 day data

+#### System Workflow
+1. User Onboarding
+- A new user registers and creates an account on the platform.
+-
+2. Premium Discovery & Risk Assessment
+- The user clicks on "Show Available Plans".
+- The system collects:
+  - Current working location
+  - Daily working hours (start time – end time)

+- This information is mandatory because:
+  - Risk varies by location
+  - Disruptions only matter during active working hours

+- The system:
+  - Fetches upcoming week's weather forecast for that entered location
+  - Processes and normalizes the data relative to the selected location
+  - Feeds it into the trained Random Forest model

+- Based on predicted risk, the system dynamically suggests suitable weekly plans.

+3. Plan Selection & Locking
+- The user selects a weekly insurance plan (Basic / Standard / Premium).
+- Once selected:
+  - Plan is locked for 1 week
+  - Location is locked for 1 week
+  - Working hours are locked for 1 week

+- This prevents:
+  - Fraudulent manipulation
+  - Frequent changes to exploit payouts

+4. Daily Automated Monitoring
+- For each day of the active week:
+  - After the user’s working hours end:
+    - The system automatically triggers evaluation

+- The system:
+  - Fetches real-time weather data (via API)
+  - Filters data for the user’s working hours only
+  - Extracts relevant features
+  - Sends data to the Random Forest model

+5. Claim Decision & Payout
+- The model predicts disruption risk probability
+- If: Risk ≥ 85%
+  → Claim is automatically approved
+  → Payout is processed
+- Else:
+  → Claim is rejected

+- This process runs daily during the policy week

+6. Weekly Cycle Reset
+- At the end of the week:
+  - The policy expires
+  - User can:
+    - Select a new plan
+    - Update location
+    - Update working hours

+# Design Decisions & Justification

+# Why Multiple Plans?
+- Different users have different affordability levels
+- Ensures inclusivity across income segments

+# Why Capture Location?
+- Gig workers operate in dynamic locations
+- Risk varies significantly across cities and zones

+# Why Capture Working Hours?
+- Disruptions only matter if they occur during working time
+- Prevents false payouts (e.g., rain at night when user is not working)

+# Why Location-Normalized Features?
+- Environmental conditions vary by city
+- Example:
+  - AQI 200 may be normal in Delhi
+  - But severe in Pune
+- Normalization ensures fair and accurate risk prediction

+# Why Daily Evaluation Instead of Weekly?
+- Ensures precise and fair payouts
+- Captures real disruptions instead of aggregated assumptions